-This Standard is comprised of fourteen (14) Parts that contain the Standards, Guiding Principles, Recommendations and Reference materials necessary for the design and installation of a project to qualify for a 5 or 10-year RoofStar Guarantee.
-Guarantee Standards specifically required to qualify for a 15-year RoofStar Guarantee are listed in each relevant Part.
-All 15-year RoofStar Guarantee Standards must be read together with the general requirements for each Part in this Standard.
+This Standard is comprised of fourteen (14) Parts that contain the Standards, Guiding Principles, Recommendations and Reference materials necessary for the design and installation of a Project to qualify for a RoofStar 5-Year Guarantee or RoofStar 10-Year Guarantee.
+Guarantee standards specifically required to qualify for a RoofStar 15-Year Guarantee are listed in each relevant Part.
+All RoofStar 15-Year Guarantee requirements must be read together with the general requirements for each Part in this Standard.